catseye/Falderal/doc/Falderal Literate Test Format.md

 Syntax
 ------

-Each grouping of lines which has special meaning to the Falderal Literate Test Format always begins with an indent of four (4) spaces from the leftmost column, preceded by non-indented text, and followed by either non-indented text or the end of the file.
+Every grouping of lines that has a special meaning to the Falderal Literate Test Format begins with an indent of four (4) spaces from the leftmost column, is preceded by non-indented text, and is followed by either non-indented text or the end of the file.
 Such a grouping of lines is called a _block_.

-There are two general formats to any block.
-In the first, "verbose" format, each indent of 4 spaces is followed immediately on that line by distinguished sequence of characters, called an _introducer_.
+There are two general formats that any block can be formatted in.
+In the first, so-called "verbose" format, each indent of 4 spaces is followed immediately on that line by a distinguished sequence of characters, called an _introducer_.
 The introducers which have meaning to the Falderal Literate Test Format are as follows: